-Tektonomastics - the study of building names - is a project to map and photograph the named buildings of New York City.
+Tektonomastics - the study of building names - is a project to map and photograph the named residential buildings of New York City.
 Join us on our quest for building names!

 It’s been quiet here on the blog but we’ve been collecting building names steadily — just passed 400!

 Recent additions include The US Senate (yup!) on 2nd Ave in Manhattan, The Mayflower on East Broadway, and a cluster just south of Prospect Park, including Prospect Towers, The Presidio and Los Angeles.